Endlessness

 Endlessness is the second studio album by Nala Sinephro.
 It was released on 6 September 2024 through Warp Records.
 It topped the UK Jazz & Blues Albums Chart.
 It received universal acclaim from critics.

 Background

-Endlessness is a follow-up to Nala Sinephro's debut studio album Space 1.8 (2021).
+Endlessness is a follow-up to Nala Sinephro's debut studio album, Space 1.8 (2021).
 She composed, produced, arranged, and engineered the album.
-It features performances by James Mollison, Morgan Simpson, Sheila Maurice-Grey, Nubya Garcia, Natcyet Wakili, Lyle Barton, and Dwayne Kilvington.
+It features guest appearances from James Mollison, Morgan Simpson, Sheila Maurice-Grey, Nubya Garcia, Natcyet Wakili, Lyle Barton, and Dwayne Kilvington, joined by Orchestrate.
 The album's cover art is painted by Daniela Yohannes and designed by Maziyar Pahlevan.
+The album consists of 10 tracks, clocking in at 45 minutes.
+It was released on 6 September 2024 through Warp Records.

 Critical reception

 Adriane Pontecorvo of PopMatters stated, "The complexities of this riveting LP are laced with autumnal breezes, beautiful gradients, and careful explorations in exceptional detail that sometimes hit a simmer but never sweat."
 Daniel Felsenthal of Pitchfork commented that "The LP has the potential to be a relaxed listen if you welcome this side of its personality, but it's also vast and complicated."
 Paul Simpson of AllMusic called the album "refreshing, enlightening, and awe-inspiring all at once."

 It co-won the Best Jazz Record award at the 2025 Libera Awards.